Burns Wound Care

 - Wash your hands and rinse the wounds with clean water.
 For dirty wounds, wash around the wound with soap and water.

-- If applicable, compress the wounds with room-temperature water as soon as possible.
-Continue wound compression at least 15 minutes, but not longer than 30 minutes.
-Do not use cold water or ice to compress the wounds since the cold compression can deepen the depth of the tissue damages.
+- If applicable, rinse the wound or put the wound in room temperatue water as soon as possible.
+Continue wound compression at least 5 minutes, but not longer than 20 minutes.
+Do not use cold water or ice since it can deepen the depth of the tissue damages.

 - Cover the wound by applying a bandage, rolled gauze or gauze in place with tape and seek immediate medical attention.
 Do not apply toothpaste or other lotions or ointments to the wounds since it might increase chances of skin infection.